EuclidProtocol/docs/docs/Architecture Overview/euclid-messaging-protocol.md

 }
 ```

-The pool then finalizes its transaction by decrypting the **acknowledgment** and processing the transasction accordingly.
+The pool then finalizes its transaction by decrypting the **acknowledgement** and processing the transaction accordingly.

 ## Relayers